How To Play Altered Jazz Guitar Lines Using a Major Triad

 |D minor ninth arpeggio||D||E||F||X||A||X||C|

-The four first notes of the second measure make up a descending Db major triad (Db-F-Ab).
+The first four notes of the second measure make up a descending Db major triad (Db-F-Ab).
 This triad is from the G altered scale.
 It starts on the #11 (Db) of G7.
 The altered scale is the seventh mode of the melodic minor scale.
-It is also known as "super locrian mode".
+It is also known as "super Locrian mode".
 It is generally used over dominant 7th chords (alt) when you want to add a sense of tension.
 Indeed, the altered scale contains all the altered notes that a scale can contain.
 Namely b9, #9, b13 and #11.

 |G altered scale||G||Ab||Bb||B||Db||Eb||F|